corsairmarks/silicoid_portraits_revisited/mod/README.md

 * Update prescripted empires
     * Tacloriotans now also have Sparkly - they had an unused trait pick
     * Taclariotans now use the new `SLCOD1` namelist instead of `ART1`
-* Add a second Alt.
-Silicoid species class (`SLCODALT` which cannot randomly spawn) that contains the same portraits, but uses the default lithoid features without any of the above changes
+* Also include the Silicoid portraits in the built-in Lithoid species class for use without the above gameplay changes, although they cannot randomly spawn (since Stellaris 3.8)
-* Silicoid portraits with sexual dimorphism support mono-gendered species (as of Stellaris 3.2)
+* Silicoid portraits with sexual dimorphism support mono-gendered species (since Stellaris 3.2)

 ## Compatibility

-This mod is also incompatible with mods that add the same species classes, traits, shipset (by name - other reuses of the Contingency will be compatible), or art assets (portraits and meshes).
+This mod is also incompatible with mods that add the same species class, traits, shipset (by name - other reuses of the Contingency will be compatible), or art assets (portraits and meshes).

 The Launcher will tell you that some mods are outdated - that is because the dependencies are both out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mods.

-Built for Stellaris version 3.7 "Canis Minor."
+Built for Stellaris version 3.8 "Gemini."
 Not compatible with achievements.
 The shipset does not have NSC classes.

 ### Dependencies